benjaminrittenhouse/sentence_visualizer/README.md

+# Demonstration
+Please see the demo .mov file to watch the website in action.

 # sentence_visualizer

 The goal of this project was to create a webapp that lets a user enter sentences that are then parsed and highlighted to show them the different parts of the sentence.
 This includes the verb, subject, object, etc.